Posts Tagged ‘Tecno 69 Ford’

 Ronnie Peterson and Colin Crabbe…

-Since the early 1980’s the FIA have mandated that F1 entrants own the intellectual rights to the chassis they enter, in essence meaning the entrant builds the car and races it ending the long tradition of private entrants buying and racing cars built by others in the sports highest echelons.
+Since the early 1980s the FIA have mandated that F1 entrants own the intellectual rights to the chassis they enter, in essence this means that the entrant builds the car and races it, ending the long tradition of private entrants buying and racing cars built by others in the sport’s highest echelons.

-Peterson jumped from the F3 ruck in ‘69 winning the European F3 Championship including the Monaco F3 race in a Tecno.
+Peterson jumped from the F3 ruck in 1969 winning the European F3 Championship, including the Monaco F3 GP race in a Tecno.
 At the end of the the year he raced the very first March, the 693 F3 car which James Hunt also raced that winter.

 ronniw monaco 69